RCIC-UCI-Public/rcs3-docs/docs/source/cloud/cloudmanage.rst

    **ID, System, Object Quota (Millions), Storage Quota (TB)**

 The ``#`` is a comment line and blank lines are skipped.
-A valid quota file for setting the panteater's labstorage system to 1M objects and 10TB is:
+A valid quota file for setting the panteater's lab storage system to 1M objects and 10TB is:

 .. code:: bash